samkleespies/earth-based-gravity-machine/README.md

 that would allow the vehicle overcome drag/air resistance and record it's g value which should approach 1/1,000,000 of Earth's gravity.

-This repo includes the C++ code for the Arduino control system, and relevant CAD files for the geometry of the vehicle itself.
+This repo includes the C++ code for the Arduino control system, relevant CAD files for the geometry of the vehicle itself, and the final report for the project

 ### Final CAD design of the vehicle